yagutaro/dsc-complete-regression-lab-hbs-ds-060120/README.md

 ## Summary

 In this lab, we ran a complete simple regression analysis experiment using functions created so far.
-Next up, you'll learn how you can use python's built-in modules to perform similar analyses with a much higher level of sophistication.
+Next up, you'll learn how you can use Python's built-in modules to perform similar analyses with a much higher level of sophistication.